richardcornish/django-emobar/README.md

 ## Usage

-Usage in a template after installation:
+Load the template tag in your template.
+Run it on an attribute of a variable:

 ```
 {% load emoji_tags %}